 Work in Progress

-Speed limit signs are posted along Churchill Drive.
+You will find speed limit and no parking signs along Churchill Drive.

 Mount Douglas Park is the largest natural park in Saanich.
 The main objective of the access study was to undertake a comprehensive look at options for improving community access to key trails and facilities in Mount Douglas Park.
 Key modes of access include cycling, pedestrian, transit and vehicle.
 The access study is not a park management plan, concept plan or master plan for the park.